DoctorKhan/The-Social-Game-Book/src/00_introduction/00_introduction.md

 Each had reached a breaking point in their professional life, a moment when the systems they had helped build or worked within revealed something deeply troubling about the nature of modern social coordination.
 Each had experienced a glimpse of something different—a moment of authentic connection or natural community that stood in stark contrast to the manufactured social environments they knew so well.

-This is the story of their investigation as their paths converge to uncover the rules of the Social Game.
+This is the story of their investigation as their paths converge to solve the mystery of what's happening to human social coordination.

 ##### The Anomalies That Don't Add Up